Economic development incentive

-Considerations Affecting Economic Development Incentives
+Considerations

-A number of factors come into play in the adoption of economic development incentive programs by public bodies.
-This section summarizes certain of these considerations.
+A number of factors are considered in the adoption of economic development incentive programs by public bodies.

 Public bodies can develop well-articulated strategies, guiding their adoption and implementation of economic development programs.
-For example, the federal government can offer tax credits, encouraging development of renewable energy sources as a national initiative.
-A state can promulgate economic development legislation as a tactical move, seeking to expand the presence of a particular business sector in its jurisdiction, while a municipality can adopt a special property tax incentive program oriented toward redevelopment of its central business district.
+For example, the federal government can offer tax credits, encouraging the development of renewable energy sources as a national initiative.

-An uninformed observation about incentives could lead one to the conclusion that a jurisdiction or local community with a weak business and employment base tends to offer more favorable incentives than one with a strong business and employment base.
-Although this correlation exists in certain instances, it is by no means an accurate reflection in each case of the approach public bodies take in allocating incentives to private enterprises.
+An uninformed observation about incentives could lead one to the conclusion that a jurisdiction with a weak business and employment base tends to offer more favorable incentives than one with a strong business and employment base.
+Although this correlation exists in certain instances, it is not necessarily an accurate reflection in each case of the approach public bodies take in allocating incentives to private enterprises.
 For instance, a state with a strong business and employment base can leverage its financial position to offer incentive packages to a certain business class as a way to participate in an emerging national business sector.
 Similarly, a municipality with a weak business and employment base can be reticent to offer economic development incentives because of financial and political consequences.
-A municipality fitting this profile, however, could be receptive to providing incentives based on new project taxes, not otherwise available to it, generated by the recipient.
+A municipality fitting this profile could be receptive to providing incentives based on new project taxes, not otherwise available to it, generated by the recipient.